San Diego Residential Lead Abatement Program (SDRLAP)

 What impact will this have on San Diego property owners and residents?

-Property Owners: At little or no cost to property owners, funding from this settlement will pay for lead inspections, lead hazard assessments and remediation of lead hazards and, if required, temporary relocation of residents during the abatement activities.
+Property Owners: At little or no cost to property owners, funding from this settlement will pay for lead inspections, lead hazard assessments, remediation of lead hazards, and, if required, temporary relocation of residents during abatement activities.

-Property owners may be required to co-share costs for their project based on the property owner’s income.
-Please see potential co-share percentages below that are based on the income limits found here.
+Property owners may be required to co-share costs for their projects based on the property owner’s income.
+Please see the potential co-share percentages below based on the income limits found here.

 General Contractors: The City previously offered free, state-certified Lead-Related Construction Supervisor training to interested local contractors.
 This five-day training, which typically costs more than $600 per person, and the corresponding certifications, are required for contractors who conduct tasks that permanently eliminate lead-based paint hazards.
-The Program may be offering three-day worker training at no cost in the future.
+The program may offer three-day worker training at no cost in the future.
 These certifications are not difficult to obtain, but the certification process can take time to complete.

 Outreach, enrollment and education services